M. Chinnaswamy Stadium: Solar energy utilisation

 The stadium is recognised for its utilisation of solar energy.
 A solar power plant was established, generating over six lakh units of electricity in the first year and reducing carbon dioxide emissions by 600 tonnes.
 The solar panels, initially installed on the east end, are being extended to the west end to increase electricity generation.

 Water management

 A comprehensive water management system is in place, which includes rainwater harvesting and a sewage treatment plant.
 The treatment plant recycles sewage water for turf watering, gardening, and landscaping.
 This initiative was developed in collaboration with the Bangalore Water Supply and Sewage Board (BWSSB).

 Subair drainage system

 The 'subair drainage system' installed at the stadium facilitates rapid water drainage, allowing the ground to dry within 10 to 15 minutes after heavy rains, thus minimising match interruptions due to wet conditions.

-Other Eco-friendly measures
+Other eco-friendly measures

 Additional measures to reduce environmental impact include a water purification plant and an efficient aeration and drainage system.

+Masterplan

+KP Padmanabha and Associates designed the original masterplan, including the main stadium, which features facilities such as a matting pitch, clubhouse, indoor games, guest rooms, and a restaurant, with a total seating capacity of 55,000, comprising a three-level pavilion and members’ stand and two-level eastern and western stands.